 Embarcadero Marina Park is a tranquil, green urban space extending into San Diego Bay.
 In addition to wonderful waterfront views, it features walking, jogging and bike paths as well as exercise stations, a fishing pier and a gazebo.
 The recreation area is a wonderful place to relax and enjoy a picnic in the warm ocean breeze.

 The New Children’s Museum provides a wide variety of interactive exhibits that foster creativity in youngsters of all ages as they experience art in an innovative way.
 Children enjoy fun-filled activities, hands-on art projects and artistic performances.
 Adjacent to the museum, Children’s Park is an outdoor space with play structures, picnic facilities and views of passing trolleys.
 The park also features a 200-foot circular water sculpture and a reflecting pool.

 The USS Midway Aircraft Carrier Museum is a historic ship museum.
 The massive ship was the longest-serving aircraft carrier in the 20th century.
 Interactive exhibits and a variety of static displays celebrate the history of the ship and take guests on a virtual journey filled with epic adventures.
 The audio tour includes personal stories from sailors who served aboard during her illustrious career.

 Old Town Trolley is a convenient way to explore Seaport Village while maximizing your vacation time.
 Take in the sights as we guide you down the San Diego Bay and show you the best attractions around, such as the USS Midway Aircraft Carrier Museum and the Coronado Village.
-With stops throughout San Diego, you can hop on and off at the sites you want to visit and learn about the rest during our fully narrated 90 minute historic sightseeing tour.
+With stops throughout San Diego, you can hop on and off at the sites you want to visit and learn about the rest during our fully narrated historic sightseeing tour that’s just under two hours.
 Find the lowest price and money-saying packages by purchasing tickets direct through our website